pq-code-package/tsc/meetings/2024-05-09/minutes.md

 ## Review subprojects

 Matthias mentioned they now have stack optimized code.
 Not very fast yet.
 Working through some cleanup including cc0 licensing.
 Currently no issues to discuss at tsc.
-For aarch64 have defined what to achieve - Hanno is new maintainer for this
+For aarch64 have defined what to achieve - Hanno is new maintainer for this.

-Nigel briefly mentioned our initial docs site at https://docs.pqcodepackage.org
+Nigel briefly mentioned our initial docs site at https://docs.pqcodepackage.org .

 We ran out of time to do justice to this discussion.
 Continue in next session.